maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 ### Weight for task groups

-As [task groups](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L391) can be run on multiple CPUs doing a real multitasking, the weight (shares) for task group's runqueue is further scaled by the ratio of the [load](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L533) of the task group running on the local CPU (tg's runqueue) to the global load of the task group.
+As [task groups](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L391) can be run on multiple CPUs doing a real multitasking, the weight (shares) for task group's runqueue is further scaled based on how much the task group is loaded on the local CPU.

+The ratio is on the [load](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/sched.h#L533) of the task group running on the local CPU (task group's runqueue) to the global load of the task group.

-> The shares [is further scaled](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3215) if configured Linux for symmetrical multiprocessor, otherwise the shares [is not further scaled](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3209).
+> As a detail, [this is done](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3215) if configured Linux for symmetrical multiprocessor, otherwise the shares [is not scaled](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3209).

-The load is the sum of the weights of the entities that compose the struct, whether is the task groups' runqueue or the whole task group.
+The load is the sum of the weights of the entities that compose the task group or the task group's runqueue.
 This ratio tells us how much the task group is loaded on the local CPU.

 The calculcation is done by the [`calc_group_shares()`](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L3157) function, to get the final value of the task goup's shares that will weight the virtual runtime of the task group schedule entity: